-Beginning on March 1, 2016, the Journal on Excellence in College Teaching will accept submissions using new automated journal software - Open Journal Systems.
+The Journal on Excellence in College Teaching is now accepting submissions using new automated journal software - Open Journal Systems.
 This system will be of great benefit to authors; once they initially create an account to submit a manuscript, they will be able to track their submission through the system and receive automated email updates on their manuscript's status.
-If you have any questions regarding use of the new system, please contact Gregg Wentzell, Managing Editor, at firstname.lastname@example.org.
+If you have any questions regarding use of the new system, please contact Gregg Wentzell, Managing Editor, at email@example.com.

 Our latest issue: Volume 7 (2015), featuring the following articles:

 The Impact of Living-Learning Communities on College Algebra

 Cheryl Beseler & Ernest Chavez, Colorado State University